Sault Ste. Marie City Council: History

 In December 1991, the council voted almost unanimously to recommend that the title "alderman" be replaced with "councillor".
 The former term had been adopted when the municipality became a city in 1912.
 Preceding that, the title "town councillor" had been used.
 The 1991 decision reversed the stance taken by council in January 1987, when following an emotional debate, the council narrowly defeated a motion by Joan DesJardins, the only woman on council at the time to change the title to "councillor".

 In 1996, the council became the centre of controversy when it appointed Joe Fratesi, the mayor at the time, to the city's top staff job.
 Fratesi was twice found to have violated conflict of interest legislation when he applied for and accepted the chief administrative officer position while still mayor.
 Following a heated debate, on December 6, 1996 the council voted to let Fratesi stay on as CAO.
 He would remain in that role until retiring in 2015.

 In March 2017, the council chose to reduce its total number of representatives, from 12 councillors representing six wards to 10 councillors in five wards.
 Mayor Christian Provenzano argued that "we have more councillors per capita than the vast majority of communities we compare to".
 Wards were redrawn and the change came into effect for the 2018 municipal election.

 Notable milestones

 Coincidentally, it was almost 25 years to the day between Sault Ste.
 Marie becoming a town and it becoming a city.
 The legislation that established the town received royal assent on April 23, 1887, while the legislation that incorporated it as a city received royal assent on April 12, 1912.

 The first vacancy on city council occurred with the death of alderman Dr. Thomas McQuaid in 1917.

 In 1918 council filled a vacancy for a councillor who had gone missing.
 Having been missing for three months, in May 1918 the council declared alderman and former mayor William H. Munro's Ward Two seat vacant.
 Following a nomination period, the council elected W. J. Jeffery by acclimation to fill the remainder of the term.
 Three months later, Munro's remains were found in the St. Marys River, the result of an accidental drowning that January.

+Later that same year the council had to fill a vacancy in the mayor's chair.
+On August 15, 1918, Mayor Francis Crawford announced his intention to resign to become the city's first permanent assessor.
+The following evening, for the first time in its short history, the city council conducted an election of its own to choose a new mayor.
+Three sitting aldermen were nominated.
+The remaining council members elected Thomas Dean as mayor for the remaining four and a half months of the council's term.
+At noon on August 15, the city clerk formally swore Dean in as the city's fifth mayor.